Eyalevi21/Faketube-server/README.md

 2.in the project file there is folder named "mongo database" which inside have 4 json files, open mongodb compass and press add new connecotion, put this in the url for connection
 "mongodb://localhost:27017" and press connect.

-3.in the connection you just created press on the +sign to create new database, in the database name type "Faketube" and in the collection name type "users".
+3.in the connection you just created press on the + sign to create new database, in the database name type "Faketube" and in the collection name type "users".

 4.on the same window create 3 more collections under the Faketube database with the names :
 "comments", "reactions" and videos.